 While there is no cure for bipolar disorder, drugs can help treat the disease.
 Some lifestyle improvements, such as lessening stress as much as possible and having enough sleep, can also be beneficial.
 Bipolar illness strikes both men and women with equal frequency.
 However, there are several variations in how men and women view the illness.
 The goal of bipolar disorder treatment is to stabilize mood to prevent the negative effects of both manic and depressed states.
 To relieve and avoid bipolar disorder symptoms, most people need long-term care.

 The goal of treatment is to stabilize mood to prevent the negative effects of both manic and depressed states.
 To relieve and avoid these symptoms, most people need long-term treatment.
 Medication and talk therapy are sometimes used in treatment.
-The following are examples of drug treatments:

 - Valproic acid